 Required Application Materials

-• One letter of support and recommendation from the research supervisor.
-In the letter, the supervisor should both agree to take on the applicant as a master’s student and outline plans for the supervision of the student’s work.
+One letter of support and recommendation must be from the research mentor/supervisor.
+In the letter, the mentor/supervisor should agree to take on the applicant as a master’s student, outline plans for supervising the student’s research, and state the approval of the applicant’s research proposal.
+Two additional letters of recommendation can be from faculties of any institution.

-Students who finish their bachelor’s degree before starting the master’s program will receive 50% tuition remission by fulfilling the teaching requirement.
-Therefore tuition will be 50% of the typical tuition amount.
-Financial aid is not available.
+Students who finish their bachelor’s degree before starting the master’s program will move to graduate student status for the academic year that they are completing the master’s program.
+Financial aid is not available to students who complete the masters as graduate students, however these students will receive 50% tuition remission.
+Therefore, tuition will be 50% of the typical tuition amount.